Argyraspides/Telos/README.md

 <img src="https://github.com/Argyraspides/Sarissa/assets/95353936/6e619ad7-d610-431d-9c0f-76ac519d074b" width="auto" height="100"></img>

-This is the source code for a highly improved version of my previous physics engine, which is also able to run on any modern browser through the Emscripten toolchain (compilation into WebAssembly).
+This is the source code for a highly improved version of my previous rigid body physics engine, which is also able to run on any modern browser through the Emscripten toolchain (compilation into WebAssembly).
 It uses the SDL2 graphics library for graphics output and ImGui for the UI.
 Upon completion, you may use the engine in its full glory on my website [here](https://gaugamela.me/telos).
 The engine is currently on the site in an unfinished state, if you'd like to check it out.

 If you are using VSCode to check out the project, I have included the .vscode folder to take care of IntelliSense and all necessary include directories for both the emcc and gcc compiler for you :)

+In the near future, a fluid dynamics and particle simulator module will be added as well.

 ## Prerequisites
 - ### [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly) compatible browser